chopkinz/COMP-2210/M5/Assignment/README.md

 Constructors
 ---
 The only public constructor that is allowed has been provided for you and you must not change it in any way.
-You may, however, find it helpful to write your own private constructor; one that offers direct support for building an LinkedSet from an existing doubly-linked list.
+You may, however, find it helpful to write your own private constructor; one that offers direct support for building a LinkedSet from an existing doubly-linked list.
 Such a constructor will be helpful but it is not required and will not be graded.

 equals(LinkedSet<T> s)
 ---
 The external behavior of this overloaded method is identical to the equals method from the Set interface described above.
-However, since the parameter is typed as an LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
+However, since the parameter is typed as a LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
 Having access to the underlying representation of both sets allows a more efficient algorithm for this method.
 The time complexity of this equals method must be O(N) where N is the size of this set.

 union(LinkedSet<T> s)
 ---
 The external behavior of this overloaded method is identical to the union method from the Set interface described above.
-However, since the parameter is typed as an LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
+However, since the parameter is typed as a LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
 Having access to the underlying representation of both sets allows a more efficient algorithm for this method.
 The time complexity of the union method must be O(N) where N is the size of the larger of the two sets involved.

 intersection(LinkedSet<T> s)
 ---
 The external behavior of this overloaded method is identical to the intersection method from the Set interface described above.
-However, since the parameter is typed as an LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
+However, since the parameter is typed as a LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
 Having access to the underlying representation of both sets allows a more efficient algorithm for this method.
 The time complexity of the intersection method must be O(N) where N is the size of the larger of the two sets involved.

 complement(LinkedSet<T> s)
 ---
 The external behavior of this overloaded method is identical to the complement method from the Set interface described above.
-However, since the parameter is typed as an LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
+However, since the parameter is typed as a LinkedSet, this method can directly access the doubly-linked list in this set as well as in the parameter set.
 Having access to the underlying representation of both sets allows a more efficient algorithm for this method.
 The time complexity of the complement method must be O(N) where N is the size of the larger of the two sets involved.

 descendingIterator()
  ---